 While using a PDF printer serves as a good solution for cheap and easy PDF file creation, it lacks many of the features that a good PDF software solution has to offer.

 The PDF Printer

-The thought behind this solution is rather simple.
-If you want to create PDF files, you need only download the software application and install it onto your computer.
-When you want to turn a document into a PDF file, simply print the file as normal but select the PDF printer application from your list of installed printers.
+The concept behind this solution is rather simple: If you want to create PDF files, you need only download the software application and install it onto your computer.
+When you want to turn a document into a PDF file, simply print the file normally but select the PDF printer application from your list of installed printers.
 The document is then saved to a location on your computer.
-Where you save the document or what you name the file are based on the configuration settings and the features included in the software.
+The location in which you save your document and the name of the file are based on the configuration settings and the features included in the software.
 Et voila!
 You have a freshly created PDF file.

 Creating a PDF File

-Another option is to use PDF software that allows you to access a full range of features not available when you’re using a printer to create PDF files.
-The process of creating documents using PDF software compares to that of any other type of word processing software such as Microsoft Word, OpenOffice Writer or Pages for Mac OS X.
+Another option is to use PDF software that allows you to access a full range of features that are not available when you are using a printer to create PDF files.
+The process of creating documents using PDF software compares to that of any other type of word processing software, such as Microsoft Word, OpenOffice Writer, or Pages for Mac OS X.

-Much like their counterparts, PDF software solutions such as Foxit PhantomPDF allow sharing and editing of documents, but you get a variety of other features, such as:
+Much like their counterparts, PDF software solutions such as Foxit PhantomPDF allow sharing and editing of documents, but you also get a variety of other features such as:

 - The ability to insert fillable forms

 - Compliance with industry standards